adotagarwal/WatchTower2/README.md

 ![image.png](docs/image%206.png)

 Insert the circuit board into the base.
-If you have a second antenna, place the two-piece antenna stand inside the base, making sure to route your antenna wires through the notch in the "C" shaped antenna support.
-You can skip this step if you only have one antenna.
 Then press the lid for a snap fit.

 ## Enjoy!